Slayleen/Selin_BlueStampPortfolio/index.md

 ![Headstone Image](logo.svg)

-# Final Milestone
+# Final Milestone: Follow My Hand

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fLGkoQLpLuw?si=jn8Tg9b22Up2sFGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+With this milestone I am now able to guide my robot with my hand.
+My biggest challenges at BSE were coding and wiring sice I didn't know much about wiring and had not written code for arduino or any code in C++ before.
+Throughout this experience I have learned a lot about coding, arduinos and different kinds of sensors.
+I also learned about problemsolving, being resourceful and being patient.
+In the future I hope to learn more programming languages, dive into AI and create more fun projects.

 # Schematics
 ![table ultrasonic](Screenshot 2025-06-23 at 9.39.45 AM.jpg)